feizc/Confidence-Calibration/README.md

-# $C^3Cap$: Contrastive Confidence Calibration for Trustworthy Image Captioning
+# Contrastive Confidence Calibration for Trustworthy Image Captioning

+## 1. Introduction

+Confidence estimation and calibration for image captioning.